gabbo89/EEA2024-2025/docs/3a1_WGS_cleaning_and_alignment.md

 Fastqc is available both as graphical and textual interface (we will use the textual).
 ---

-## 1. Check fastq quality using fastqc software
+## a.
+Check fastq quality using fastqc software

 ### Activate the conda environment
 {: .no_toc }